giuliachiola/super-blog-content/projects/super-blog.md

 id: P1
 ---

+## First things first

-First things first: why did I named it "super-blog"?
+Why did I named it `super-blog`?
 Well, the answer is quite simple.

-Like many others, I suffer from the impostor syndrome and I tend to not finish what I start, because I think it's not good enough. 🥺 I needed a name that would make the project interesting and push me to carry it on!
+Like many others, I suffer from the **impostor syndrome** and I tend to not finish what I start, because I think it's not _good enough_. 🥺 I needed a name that would make the project interesting and push me to carry it on!
 Hence the idea of calling my most captivating side-projects with the prefix `super-` 😎

-I started to write a post about all the _super-apps_ – as I renamed them – I would like to develop in the near future! 💪🏻
+I started to write a post about all the **super-apps** – as I call them – I would like to develop in the near future! 💪🏻

 But anyway, let's talk about how I made this simple blog.